rafeibrahim/full-stack-hel/part4/blog-list-app-part4/README.md

 Exercise 4.8
 Write test to verify correct amount of blog posts returned in JSON format.
 Refactor route handler to use async/await syntax.
+Exercise 4.9
+Write test to identify unique identifier property of the blog posts is named id.

 UPDATE 14 JULY 2023 12:47